 WED can be celebrated through art exhibitions, documentary film shows, competitions, sporting events, demonstrations, road shows, flash mobs, online and social media activities - and in many other ways.

 Here's what the UNEP has to say in this regard : "Whether it is to organize clean-up campaigns, walk-to-work days, plastic purges, art exhibits, tree-planting drives, concerts, dance recitals, switching off the lights, recycling drives, social media campaigns and different contests - every action counts.
 When multiplied by a global chorus, our individual voices and actions become exponential in their impact."
 The environment affects everyone - no individual can afford to say that it's not his or her business - and WED gives us all the opportunity to become agents of change.
-So, find time to Connect with Nature - in whatever little way possible - and inspire everyone else to do so !
+So, however busy you may be, find time think about ways to Beat Plastic Pollution and inspire others to do so !

 "Arise, Awake and Act" !
 Remember, Every Action Counts !!!